 About Us / Contact Us

-A message from UCSF Sustainability Manager, Gail Lee
+A message from UCSF Sustainability Director, Gail Lee

 For UCSF, sustainability is about protecting the health and safety of our people and the communities we impact.
 It is about putting a spotlight on our own operations to save money, reduce waste, minimize our carbon footprint, be more efficient and conserve limited natural resources.
 It is also about providing our students, staff and visitors with public transportation options, local food, green healthy buildings and recycling and compost programs that allow us to tread more lightly on the earth.
 Through the Office of Sustainability, we have created work groups to address each of the areas that we define as sustainability at UCSF:

 - Carbon Neutrality

 - Water Conservation